v-gajjar/Minesweeper/README.md

 # Attributions
 * Inter font by Rasmus Andersson - SIL Open Font License 1.1

+# Acknowledgements
+Thanks to the kind contributions of developers who have helped improve the project.
+See the list of [contributors](https://github.com/v-gajjar/React-Minesweeper/blob/main/CONTRIBUTORS.md)

 # Development Roadmap
 ### Current focus
 Refactoring the logic to extract core gameplay related functionality to seperate concerns into pure functions